-There are a few risk factors that make you more susceptible to get breast cancer, which cannot always be prevented.
-But, there are things you can do that might lower your risk.
-Breast cancer risk factors mean anything that affects your chance of getting breast cancer.
-But having a risk factor does not mean that you are sure to get the disease in the future.
-While you cannot change some breast cancer risk factors like family history and aging, there are some other risk factors that you can control.
+A few risk factors make one more susceptible to get breast cancer, which cannot always be prevented.
+But there are things one can do to lower the risk.
+Breast cancer risk factors mean anything that affects the chance of getting breast cancer.
+But having a risk factor does not mean that one is sure to get the disease in the future.
+While one cannot change some breast cancer risk factors like family history and aging, there are some other risk factors that one can control.

-The risk factors for breast cancer that you cannot change are:
+The risk factors for breast cancer that one cannot change are:

 - Being a woman.